Solar Panel Output Drop? How to Diagnose and Fix Efficiency Loss

 Conclusion

-Start with cleaning.
-It solves the problem more often than you’d expect, and it’s the easiest, cheapest diagnostic step available.
+Work through the diagnostic checklist systematically.
+Start with cleaning — it solves the problem more often than you’d expect.
+It’s the easiest and cheapest diagnostic step.

 CleanSolarAus Editorial Team